Guitars That Got Away

 After having bought my first Fender Stratocaster, the 1960 Fender Stratocaster in Candy Apple Red, I like many other collectors I knew, were on the hunt for a maple neck Strat because all we had ever seen up to this time in terms of vintage guitars, were all rosewood fingerboard guitars.

 At this point I got rather excited as I knew it was an early Strat, likely to be a 50s guitar.
 I said “Great Dad, what is his phone number?”.
 “No idea, I haven’t spoken to him for years” he said.
-It was at that point that I grabbed the phone book, and started looking for every J WADE in the phone book and rang every one of them.
-It was after failing miserably that my father tells me, “Oh, Johnny is not his real name, that was his stage name, he uses the name Charlie” Once again I started calling every C WADE in the phone book.
-“Hi, is that Charlie Wade, the musician?”
+It was at that point that I grabbed the phone book, and started looking for every C WADE in the phone book and rang every one of them.
+It was after failing miserably that my father tells me, “Oh, Charlie is what family call him, his first name is John, or Johnny” Once again I started calling every J WADE in the phone book.
+“Hi, is that Johnny Wade, the musician?”
 Eventually, I had successfully found the man in question living in Ashfield, an inner west suburb of Sydney.

 After explaining to him who I was, he was very gracious and invited me down to see his guitars…yes guitars, he much more than just the old Fender.
 So I arranged a day to visit him, and brought a fellow collector along with me.
 Upon arrival and after seeing all his other treasures, we asked about the Strat.
 He told us it was down the back in the garage.